carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ~~~
 {: .language-groovy }

-Both channels emit three value, therefore the process is executed three times, each time with a different pair:
+Both channels contain three value, therefore the process is executed three times, each time with a different pair:

 ~~~
 2 and b